 Design sign foundations for the wind zone and clearances shown in the plans developed by the Design-Build Team and the slope of finished grade at each sign location.
 Use the assumed soil parameters and groundwater elevation above for sign foundation designs unless a subsurface investigation is performed or required by the Engineer.
 For sign locations requiring a subsurface investigation, design sign foundations for the subsurface conditions at each sign location.
-Design footings, pedestals, drilled piers, grade beams and wings in accordance with the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals, 6th Edition, 2013, including the latest interim specifications and latest interim revisions.
+Design footings, pedestals, drilled piers, grade beams and wings in accordance with the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals.
 In some instances, conflicts with drainage structures may dictate sign foundation types.